- Competitive Analysis

 2. Improved Security

 There’s a reason why Google favors HTTPS—they want to achieve the safest web experience for their users.
+A cyber attack occurs every 39 seconds and 43% of those cyber attacks target small businesses.

 Google adds criteria to the rankings algorithm when it has proven to provide better user experience.
 HTTPS protects your users’ information and your information from hackers.